 Between 1987 and 1990 the EES published a 'Newsletter', scanned copies of which are now available here.
 The 'Newsletter' was so well-received by members that in 1991 the EES started publishing a colour magazine to present EES and other fieldwork and research in Egypt to members and other readers in an attractive, easy-to-read and well-illustrated format.
 Originally EA appeared annually, was only 32 pages long and only partly in colour.
 It proved to be very popular and since 2000 the magazine has been published twice a year - in spring and autumn - and each issue has 44 full-coloured pages.
 The Editorial Policy for EA can be downloaded here.

-The first Editor of EA was Michael Murphy, followed by Dr John Taylor and both still serve on the Editorial Board along with Peter Clayton, Dr Jan Geisbusch, George Hart, Dr David Jeffreys, John J Johnston, Dr Chris Naunton and Dr Alice Stevenson.
-The current Editor is the former EES Director Dr Patricia Spencer who writes an Egyptian Archaeology blog.
+The first Editor of EA was Michael Murphy, followed by Dr John Taylor and both still serve on the Editorial Board along with Peter Clayton, Jan Geisbusch, George Hart, David Jeffreys, John J Johnston, Chris Naunton and Alice Stevenson.
+The current Editor is the former EES Director, Patricia Spencer, who also writes an Egyptian Archaeology blog.

 Egyptian Archaeology 44

-The Editorial in EA 44, to be published in March, is an appeal to Field Directors to send regular reports for ‘Digging Diary’.
-The other two items in the ‘news’ pages at the front of this issue are a description by Liam McNamara of the forthcoming Discovering Tutankhamun exhibition at the Ashmolean Museum in Oxford and details of changes to staffing at the EES London Office, by Chris Naunton.
+The Editorial in EA 44, published in March, contains an appeal to Field Directors to send regular reports for ‘Digging Diary’; an announcement by Liam McNamara of the forthcoming Discovering Tutankhamun exhibition at the Ashmolean Museum in Oxford and details of staff changes at the EES London Office, by Chris Naunton.

 The main articles are:

 Manfred Bietak and Eva Lange Tell Basta: the palace of the Middle Kingdom

 David Jeffreys Egyptian colleagues at Saqqara (and elsewhere)